 It was in 1864, that Longfellow decided to pen the words to the now familiar Christmas carol.
 He made a decision to pull out of his despair and find the joy of Christmas again.
 It was the Christmas bells that reminded him of the joy of Christmas.
 They pulled him from his despair and reminded him of God's faithfulness.

 There are a couple stanzas in the song where the bells seemed to mock him, as if to say "what peace?"
 These stanzas came from the turmoil that America was in during the Civil War.
-It was not long before that it had just gone through The Battle of Gettysburg.
 Longfellow had a hard time penning the words of peace when his own country was fighting man against man, brother against brother, father against son.
 But as he wrote, the bells continued to ring and God continued to speak.
 God's peace broke through Longfellow's defense, as he caught on to the eternal perspective of Christmas.
 Here are just some of the words that Longfellow wrote.
 Maybe you can see the journey that he took through his poem!